xbach/docs/trezor-user/transactiondetails.rst

 Understanding transaction details
 ---------------------------------

-myTREZOR.com displays information about each transaction on the Transactions page.
+TREZOR Wallet displays information about each transaction on the Transactions page.

 .. image:: images/transaction-details.png